snwh/zombie-icon-theme/README.md

 # Zombie Icon Theme

-A modern revival/recreation of the Human icon theme.
+A modern revival/recreation of the Human icon theme (a.k.a.
+"Zombie", get it?)

 Zombie is distributed under the terms of a Creative Commons Attribution-Share Alike 4.0 license.